nixos-asia/website/en/nix-modules.md

 >[!info] Follow the comments
 > We recommend that you follow the comments in the above Nix file to understand its structure.
 As always, consult [Module system deep dive][doc] to learn of all the details.

+Note:

+- `mkOption` is used create the option *types*
+- Types used here: *str*, *bool*, *package* and *submodule*
+  - A "submodule" is a nested module, with its own options/ imports and config.
+- `config` gives the implementation when the user sets the options.
+  - In our case, we 'output' the result in the `package` option (which cannot be set by the user, due to `readOnly = true`).

 Let's evaluate it from the [[repl]]: